Creative technologist, video & production designer

 Performing the multiple roles of creative technologist, video & projection designer and scenographer on a single show isn’t something I would do often.
 It’s hugely demanding, but felt necessary on this show.
 This was a rare beast of interdependency where almost every decision during set design, film shoot, video post-production, technical system design and rehearsals & workshops, impacted each other.

 Co-commissioning partner the London International Festival of Theatre (LIFT) was particular interested in ECHO as an experiment in what their 2021 reseach project called Concept Touring.
 This investigation is central to the production design of ECHO.
 Only two people (a technican and a stage manager) will travel with the show, carrying with them two cases.
-In one case is the digital technology, consisting of the computer that dirves everything, the actors’ laptop, an iPhone and camera accessories and networking hardware and interfaces.
-The other case contains the the three projection surfaces without frames.
-The frames from the screens and all other set can be built quickly from standard reusable stock materials/hardawre held by all professional theatres.
-The cast, requiring no rehearsal, is of course recruited locally.
+In one case is the digital technology, consisting of the computer that dirves everything, the actors’ laptop, an iPhone and camera accessories and networking hardware and audio/video interfaces.
+The other case contains the Persian rug and the three folded projection surfaces without frames.
+The frames for the screens and all other set is built quickly from standard reusable stock materials/hardware held by the receiving venues.
+The cast, requiring no rehearsal, is recruited locally.

 I’ve spoken and written about my interest in working with telepresence to explore the fluidity of our relationship with and location in space and time, but I rarely get to apply these concepts in such a textually embedded way as I did on ECHO.
 The technology is genuinely part of the material of this work and always in service of the text, which evolved through genuine collaboration and workshopping with the writer and director.